Camp Barrett Sexual Abuse Lawsuits

 We can bring a civil suit against numerous parties, including the following:

-- The Perpetrator – Staff members, officers, guards, medical staff, or others can be held responsible for abusing children.
+- The Perpetrator – Staff members, officers, guards, medical staff, or others can be held responsible for sexually abusing children.

-- Camp Barrett Administration – Though this facility is now closed, we can still sue any administrators or other staff.
+- Administration – Though this facility is now closed, we can still sue any administrators or other staff.
 Under the law, they have strict liability, meaning that if abuse occurred under their supervision, they can be held responsible.

 - Contractors or Employees – Anyone who knew you were being abused but did nothing may be considered liable for your pain and suffering, as they could have intervened and protected you.